Dave Markey: Biography

 As a self-taught filmmaker and musician, David Markey directed, produced, edited, and photographed most of his films, the majority of which have been self-funded.
 His work is also noted as documenting the punk scene in Southern California throughout the 1980s, growing to find a larger audience in the 1990s while continuing to produce work throughout the 2000s and 2010s.
 Markey has worked with Sonic Youth, Nirvana, Dinosaur Jr, Mudhoney, Redd Kross, Bob Mould, Circle Jerks, The Ramones, Black Flag, and the Meat Puppets.

 Markey made his first film in 1974 at the age of 11 with his father's hand-wound 8mm Brownie camera, cast from the children of his Santa Monica, California neighborhood.
-He soon discovered the burgeoning LA punk scene a few years hence through bands like X, Black Flag, and Redd Kross in 1980.
+He soon discovered the burgeoning LA punk scene a few years later through bands like X, Black Flag, and Redd Kross in 1980.
 Markey was driven to form his own band, SIN 34, in 1981 as well as Painted Willie in 1984.
 He also started We Got Power fanzine in 1981 along with Jordan Schwartz, spawning Markey's cinematic Super-8 cult punk scene document The Slog Movie in 1982.
 Following closely behind was Desperate Teenage Lovedolls (1984) and its 1986 sequel Lovedolls Superstar.
 These films were distributed underground and critically well-received, putting Markey on the cinematic punk map before he was of legal age.
 Markey's work has since been exhibited internationally, including theatrical release in the US and Canada of 1991: The Year Punk Broke, followed by a VHS release by the David Geffen Company.
-In 2011 Universal Music Group re-released the film in the DVD format with an hour plus of bonus material produced by Markey.
-Theatrical screenings of his work have taken place in Los Angeles, New York, San Francisco, Seattle, Toronto and elsewhere.
+In 2011, Universal Music Group re-released the film in the DVD format with an hour plus of bonus material produced by Markey.
+Theatrical screenings of his work have taken place in Los Angeles, New York, San Francisco, Seattle, Toronto, Tuscan and elsewhere.
 His 2008 documentary The Reinactors was included in international film festivals in Argentina, England, Scotland, Sweden, Switzerland, Denmark, Portugal, Angola, China, Korea, Italy and The Netherlands.

 David Markey has appeared in the documentary films American Hardcore and We Jam Econo.
 Markey was interviewed for the 20th Century Fox re-release of Russ Meyer's Beyond The Valley Of The Dolls Special Edition DVD in 2006.
 He played a bouncer in the 2007 film What We Do Is Secret.
 He is also seen as an uncredited extra in Suburbia (1983) and Girls Just Want To Have Fun (1985).

-In October 2012, he became a published author as Bazillion Points released the critically acclaimed hard bound book We Got Power: Hardcore Punk Scenes From 1980's Southern California, consisting primarily of the photographic work of Markey and his longtime collaborator Jordan Schwartz.
+In October 2012, he became a published author as Bazillion Points released the book We Got Power: Hardcore Punk Scenes From 1980's Southern California, consisting primarily of the photographic work of Markey and his longtime collaborator Jordan Schwartz.
 The book's release was timed with a gallery retrospective of the duo's photos from the early 1980s to the early 1990s entitled "We Survived The Pit" at Track 16 Gallery in Santa Monica, blocks away from where Markey and Schwartz grew up.